srshantanu/amazon_sde_course_GOG/README.md

     14. Backtracking
     15. Dynamic Programming

-* Note: This course id paid on GeeksForGeeks, if you want to give test of topics i.e practice questions
+* Note: This course is paid on GeeksForGeeks, if you want to give test of topics i.e practice questions
         Buy it on [GeeksForGeeks](https://practice.geeksforgeeks.org/courses/Amazon-Test-Series?vC=1)